 Imaging tests that may be done include:

 You should be carefully monitored after a hydatidiform mole or at the end of a pregnancy.
-Getting diagnosed with choriocarcinoma early can improve the outcome.
+Early diagnosis of choriocarcinoma can improve the outcome.

 Most women whose cancer has not spread can be cured and will still be able to have children.
 A choriocarcinoma may come back within a few months to 3 years after treatment.